nf-core/eager/docs/output.md

 Qualimap is a tool which provides statistics on the quality of the mapping of your reads to your reference genome.
 It allows you to assess how well covered your reference genome is by your data, both in 'fold' depth (average number of times a given base on the reference is covered by a read) and 'percentage' (the percentage of all bases on the reference genome that is covered at a given fold depth).
 These outputs allow you to make decision if you have enough quality data for downstream applications like genotyping, and how to adjust the parameters for those tools accordingly.

-> NB: Neither fold coverage nor percent coverage on there own is sufficient enough to asssess whether you have a high quality mapping.
-Abnormally high fold coverages of a smaller region such as highly conserved genes or unremoved-adapter-containing reference genomes can artifically inflate the mean coverage, yet a high percent coverage is not useful if all bases of the genome are covered at just 1x coverage.
+> NB: Neither fold coverage nor percent coverage on there own is sufficient to assess whether you have a high quality mapping.
+Abnormally high fold coverages of a smaller region such as highly conserved genes or un-removed-adapter-containing reference genomes can artificially inflate the mean coverage, yet a high percent coverage is not useful if all bases of the genome are covered at just 1x coverage.

 Note that many of the statistics from this module are displayed in the General Stats table (see above), as they represent single values that are not plottable.